metodi96/avax-tutorial-nft/README.md

 });
 ```

-Most of the testing concepts such as testing deployment, function reverts and emitted events are repeated here, so I will only go through the differences:
+Most of the concepts such as testing deployment, function reverts and emitted events are repeated here, so I will only go through the differences:

 1. As you can see at the top we are importing the **Marketplace** contract as well as some helping functions: